lollerfirst/cashu-nfc/readme.md

 # cashu-nfc 💳

 cashu-nfc is a Node.js project composed of two separate applications: `client` and `merchant`.
-These applications work together to simulate a cashless payment system using NFC cards.
+These applications operate on NFC cards to store and read ecash from them.

 ## Overview